glasgow-ipl/ips-protodesc-code/README.md

   If `output-format` is not specified, the output format will be inferred from the file type specified as `output-file`.
 The file extensions that map to each output formatter are specified above.

+## Acknowledgements

+This work is funded by the UK Engineering and Physical Sciences Research Council, under grant EP/R04144X/1.
+See [more information about the project](https://github.com/glasgow-ipl/ips-protodesc-code/blob/master/FUNDING.md).